 It has been longstanding practice of the Company for all Directors to attend the Annual Meeting of Shareholders.
-All Directors attended the 2008 Annual Meeting.
+All Directors, other than Sidney R. Brown, attended the 2009 Annual Meeting.

 Executive Sessions of Independent Directors

 The Independent Directors meet in executive sessions without management present before or after regularly scheduled Board meetings.
 In addition, the Independent Directors meet at least once annually with the Chief Executive Officer at which time succession issues are discussed.